AFL Commission: Expansion

-The Commission owns a stake in the Gold Coast and Greater Western Sydney clubs.
+The AFL owns a stake in the Gold Coast and Greater Western Sydney clubs.

 Member club viability

-The AFL Commission manages a special fund called the Competitive Balance Fund (CBF) since 2004 as a grant of up to $5 million per club to ensure that member clubs remain financially viable.
+The AFL manages a special fund called the Competitive Balance Fund (CBF) since 2004 as a grant of up to $5 million per club to ensure that member clubs remain financially viable.

 The system was later changed to the Annual Special Distribution (ASD) of $6.3 million shared among all clubs, as well as allowing for grants and special concessions, such as payments, to ensure that the AFL member clubs remain viable in the short term.
-In 2006, the Commission approved a $2.1 million special financial assistance package for Carlton.
+In 2006, the AFL approved a $2.1 million special financial assistance package for Carlton.

-In response to clubs increasingly relying on and applying for special funding, in 2008, the Commission recommended removing the fund altogether, but after considerable club protests led by three struggling clubs, the Western Bulldogs, Melbourne and North Melbourne, CEO Andrew Demetriou announced that the ASD would remain.
+In response to clubs increasingly relying on and applying for special funding, in 2008, the AFL recommended removing the fund altogether, but after considerable club protests led by three struggling clubs, the Western Bulldogs, Melbourne and North Melbourne, CEO Andrew Demetriou announced that the ASD would remain.

 In early 2009, it increased Melbourne's assistance from $250,000 to $1 million and made a $1 million grant to Port Adelaide.